AppLayerLabs/sparq-gitbook/bdk-implementation/the-contract-folder.md

 The `dynamiccontract.h` file contains the **DynamicContract** class - the base from which all Dynamic Contracts are derived (while _BaseContract_ is mainly used for Protocol Contracts).

-## Event and EventManager
+## Event

-The `event.h` file contains the **Event** and **EventManager** classes, as well as the **EventContainer** typedef for indexing - they represent the subset of contract functionality related to Solidity events.

-_Event_ is responsible for abstracting a Solidity event's structure and data, while _EventManager_ is responsible for maintaining all emitted events within the blockchain.
-Events are supported for both C++ and EVM contracts.
+The `event.h` file contains the **Event** class - an abstraction of a Solidity event's structure and data, used extensively by contracts.
+Events are managed within the blockchain by the Storage class and are supported for both C++ and EVM contracts.

 ## The variables subfolder